lmarzy/playings/README.md

-# playings
+# kickstarter-static-v3
-Various projects for further learning
+Kickstarter for a static site build using Yarn and Webpack as the build tool.